 Restarting Outlook, opening that Contact Form and then directly right-clicking into the e-mail address field will get you back the Outlook Properties option.
 Wait too long or click to slow, the option will be gone again and you’ll have to restart Outlook and try again.
 Be aware that for some contacts it will never show this option no matter how fast you are.

-Note: To open the full Contact Form in Outlook 2013, either click on the View Source link of the Contact Card or double click on a contact in the People section in Outlook but make sure that you do not have the People view selected.
-For further details see: Open the full contact editing form in Outlook 2013
+Note: To open the full Contact Form in Outlook 2013 or Outlook 2016, either click on the View Source link of the Contact Card or double click on a contact in the People section in Outlook but make sure that you do not have the People view selected.
+For further details see: Open the full contact editing form in Outlook 2013 or Outlook 2016

 Download: As an alternative to manually modifying the Registry, you can also download and execute this Registry file.